Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 The first step in buying from a number plate dealer is to find the private number plate that's suitable for you.
 People look for plates which contain their name or part of their name, their initials, the make or model of the car, a business name, favourite sport, town they live in, something amusing or anything that they feel will personalise their car.
 Sometimes plates are purchased as an investment and we've seen the price paid for some plates rise dramatically over the years, but as with any investment, prices can also fall.

-Use the search box above to search for your ideal number plate or just get some ideas.
+Use the search box above to search for your ideal private number plate or just to get some ideas.

 It's a good idea to buy from a member of the Cherished Numbers Dealers Association (CNDA) - this is the main governing body of the industry.
 CNDA is affiliated to the Retail Motor Industry which provides an arbitration service in the unlikely event that things go seriously wrong and you can't resolve your complaint with the company direct.

 All the above is included for your interest, but remember - when you buy through a dealer, you are buying from the experts.
 Let them organise everything for you - that's what you're paying them for!